-- FOR election of the Director nominees, - FOR the approval of executive compensation, - to hold advisory votes on executive compensation every THREE YEARS, - FOR the ratification of the appointment of PricewaterhouseCoopers LLP, and - as the persons named as proxies may determine in their discretion with respect to any other matters properly presented at the meeting.
+- FOR election of the Director nominees, - FOR the ratification of the appointment of PricewaterhouseCoopers LLP, and - as the persons named as proxies may determine in their discretion with respect to any other matters properly presented at the meeting.

 The representation in person or by proxy of at least a majority of the outstanding shares of Common Stock entitled to vote at the Annual Meeting is necessary to constitute a quorum for the transaction of business.
 Votes withheld from any nominee, abstentions and broker "non-votes" are counted as present or represented for purposes of determining the presence or absence of a quorum for the Annual Meeting.
 A "non-vote" occurs when a nominee holding shares for a beneficial owner votes on one proposal but does not vote on another proposal because, with respect to such other proposal, the nominee does not have discretionary voting power and has not received instructions from the beneficial owner.